 Katherine Whitelaw (AEA) – Guest Faculty; Ballet Theatre 4/5 Technique, Pointe + BT4/5 Summer Workshop: Musical Theatre Technique & Repertoire

-Robin is currently a company member with Texas Ballet Theater.
+Robin was a company member with Texas Ballet Theater for 14 years.
 Originally from Cape Cod, she began her training at the Academy of Performing Arts.
 At 15, she left home to study at The Harid Conservatory, North Carolina School of the Arts, and Houston Ballet’s Ben Stevenson Academy before joining Texas Ballet Theater in 2004.
-Robin has danced soloist roles in many of Ben Stevenson's ballets including "Ingrid" in Peer Gynt, "Carabosse" and "Fairy Song" in The Sleeping Beauty, "Harlot" in Romeo and Juliet "Cyngnets", "Pas de Trois" and "Neopolitian" in Swan Lake.
+Robin danced soloist roles in many of Ben Stevenson's ballets including "Ingrid" in Peer Gynt, "Carabosse" and "Fairy Song" in The Sleeping Beauty, "Harlot" in Romeo and Juliet "Cyngnets", "Pas de Trois" and "Neopolitian" in Swan Lake.
 Other favorite ballets include George Balanchine's Serenade, Theme and Variations, as well as Glimpse, Love Always Remains, and The Finding by Peter Zweifel.
-CCBT is delighted to have Ms. Bangert return again this year, to our summer faculty.
+CCBT is delighted to have Ms. Bangert as part of our summer faculty.

 Amanda Malone - Pre-Ballet Theatre, Ballet Theatre 1-3, Repertoire, Music in Motion

 Began her dance training at Dance Arts and is a graduate of the Academy of Performing Arts.
 She is also a graduate of George Mason University; where she earned both her BA in Elementary Education with a minor in Special Education, as well as her MA degree in Elementary Education and Curriculum.
 Amanda is also part of the team involved with, as well as the co-teacher of our "Music in Motion" program for children with special needs.
 While at GMU, she was the President of Mason DanceWorks, as well as a member of the Movement Exchange - a group which focuses on sustainable dance education programs in underserved communities, both locally and internationally.
-Ms. Malone has taught Ballet Technique classes for the Academy of Performing Arts & has been a CCBT teaching intern & teaching assistant since 2012.
-She is also currently a teacher for the Monomoy Regional School District.
-We're absolutely delighted to have Amanda as a part of our year round CCBT Faculty; teaching PBT-BT3 & Music in Motion Classes, as well as assisting Ms. Underwood, once again, on all 4 CCBT Summer Workshops.
+Ms. Malone has taught Ballet Technique classes for the Academy of Performing Arts & has been a CCBT teaching intern & teaching assistant since 2012, as well as being a CCBT year-round faculty member since 2017; she has also been a full-time teacher for the Monomoy Regional School District since 2017.
+CCBT is absolutley thrilled to have her as a part of our year round Faculty.
+She has taught PBT-BT3 + Music in Motion Classes for CCBT; as well as assisting Ms. Underwood on all of our CCBT Summer Workshops.

 Suzette Hutchinson - Modern Technique & Choreography: Holds a BA in dance performance, choreography, and education.
 Suzette is a senior faculty member at the Academy of Performing Arts, an adjunct faculty member at the Cape Cod Community College (teaching Modern Dance), and is also on the faculty of both Harwich Junior Theatre (teaching Musical Theatre) and Reaching Heart Center.
 Ms. Hutchinson has been active in many Outreach programs at schools throughout Cape Cod.
 And, has also choreographed numerous productions on Cape Cod (APA, HJT, Cape Rep, Chatham Drama Guild and 4 C’s).
 Her choreography has been performed in RI, Boston, and at the Kennedy Center for Performing Arts in Washington, DC.
 CCBT is thrilled to have Ms. Hutchinson teaching Modern Technique to our oldest BT4/5 students, during our Summer & School Year Workshops.